When to Stop Using a Sleep Sack for Your Baby

 Baby sleep sacks come in different sizes and weights – from quilted ones with sleeves for the winter to muslin ones for a heatwave.

-Are sleep sacks safe?
-Yes, as long as they fit properly and they’re not too heavy for the temperature of the room.
+Yes, baby sleep sacks are safe, as long as they fit properly, they’re not too heavy for the temperature of the room, and you're following the suggested safe baby sleep guidelines.

-Just remember, a sleep sack is not the same as a swaddling blanket, which is specifically designed so that a newborn can’t move their arms around and startle themselves awake.
+Just remember, a sleep sack is not the same as a swaddling blanket, which is specifically designed so that newborns can’t move their arms around and startle themselves awake.

 When should babies stop wearing sleep sacks?

-There’s no rule about when to stop using a sleep sack for your little one.
+There’s no rule about when to stop using a sleep sack for your babe.

 You might choose to keep using it until your little one gets so tall that they don’t have space to stretch their legs out anymore – but even then, there are lots of options for wearable blankets that fit up to the age of three.